radith-arch/Final-Project/README.md

 !rm /content/Breast\ Histopathology\ Images.zip
 ```

-Use glob() for input all of datas to 1 varibable.
+Use glob() for input all of datas to 1 variable.
 ```
 import numpy as np
 import os